The Consequences of Unhealthy Mycelium

 Unhealthy mycelium, particularly when it impacts agriculture, demands significant inputs in terms of resources for recovery.
 This aspect includes the cost of identifying the issue, employing remedial measures, and potential yield loss during the process.

-See also The Health Benefits of Lion's Mane Mycelium Powder
+See also Understanding the Medicinal Benefits of Reishi Mycelium

 Impact on agricultural industries